-Lemongrass (Cymbopogon citrates) is used in Cuban folk medicine to lower high blood pressure and as an anti-inflammatory.
+Lemongrass is grown in Guatemala, India, Paraguay, England, Sri Lanka, China, and other parts of Indochina, Africa, Central America, and South America.
+It has been used traditionally to lower high blood pressure and as an anti-inflammatory.
 In India, lemongrass is used as a medicinal herb and in perfumes.
-It is also used in Brazilian folk medicine in a tea called "abafado" as a sedative, for gastrointestinal problems, and for fever.
-Lemongrass oil is a yellow/brown oil with a tinge of red.
-It has a fresh, strong, lemon-like and pungent odor with herbal and leaf aspects.
-Lemongrass oil is an essential oil used in deodorants, herbal teas, skin care products, fragrances, insect repellents, and for aromatherapy.
+It is also used in Brazilian folk medicine in a tea called abafado, as a sedative, for gastrointestinal problems, and for fever.
+Lemongrass oil has a fresh, strong, lemon-like, and pungent odor and is used in deodorants, herbal teas, skin care products, fragrances, and insect repellents, and for aromatherapy.

-Abafado (Portuguese), alpha-citral, alpha-terpineole, Andropogon citratus, Andropogon nardus, bai mak nao (Lao), beta-citral (neral), beta-myrcene, bhustrina (Indian), British Indian lemongrass, capim-cidrao, Ceylon citronella grass, citral, Cochin lemongrass, Cymbopogon ambiguus, Cymbopogon citrates, Cymbopogon citratus DC, Cymbopogon excavatus, Cymbopogon flexuosus, Cymbopogon goeringii, Cymbopogon martinii, Cymbopogon nardus, Cymbopogon proximus, Cymbopogon schoenanthus L., Cymbopogon winterianus, East Indian lemongrass, erba di limone (Italian), essência de capim-limão (Portuguese), farnesol, fever grass, geraniol, geranium grass, geranyl acetate, Graminaeae (family), Guatemala lemongrass, Halfa barr, herbe de citron (French), hierba de limon (Spanish), java citronella, lemon grass, lemon grass extract (LGE), lemongrass oil, lemongrass stalk, lemon herbs, Madagascar lemongrass, Melissa grass, myrcene, palmarosa, pinene, piperitone, Poaceae (family), proximadiol, Santalum acuminatum, sera (Indian, Sinhalese), serai (Malay), sere (Indonesian), sereh (Indonesian), Sudanese flora, takrai (Thai), terpene beta-myrcene, West Indian lemongrass, Zitronengras (German).
+Abafado (Portuguese), alpha-citral, alpha-eudesmol, alpha-pinene, alpha-terpineole, Andropogon citratus, Andropogon nardus, bai mak nao (Lao), beta-citral (neral), beta-eudesmol, beta-myrcene, bhustrina (India), borneol, British Indian lemongrass, caffeic acid, camphene, capim-cidrão (Portuguese), carene-2, caspase-3, Ceylon citronella grass, chlorogenic acid, citral, citronella oil, citronellal, citronellol, Cochin lemongrass, cryptomeridiol, (+)-cymbodiacetal, Cymbopogon ambiguus, Cymbopogon citrates, Cymbopogon citratus DC., Cymbopogon excavatus, Cymbopogon flexuosus, Cymbopogon goeringii, Cymbopogon martinii, Cymbopogon nardus, Cymbopogon proximus, Cymbopogon schoenanthus L., Cymbopogon winterianus, Cymbopogon winterianus Jowitt, East Indian lemongrass, elemicin, elemol, erba di limone (Italian), essência de capim-limão (Portuguese), essential oils, farnesol, fever grass, geraniol, geranium grass, geranyl acetate, germacrene-D, Graminaeae (family), Guatemala lemongrass, Halfa barr, herbe de citron (French), hierba de limón (Spanish), java citronella, lemon grass, lemon grass extract (LGE), lemon grass oil, lemon herbs, lemongrass oil, lemongrass stalk, Lg, limonene, linalool, Madagascar lemongrass, Melissa grass, MYR, myrcene, Natrapel®, neochlorogenic acid, neral, nerolidol, palmarosa, palmarosa oil, pinene, piperitone, Poaceae (family), proximadiol, Santalum acuminatum, santolinyl acetate, sera (India, Sinhalese), serai (Malay), sere (Indonesian), sereh (Indonesian), Sudanese flora, takrai (Thai), terpene beta-myrcene, West Indian lemongrass, Zitronengras (German).

 Note: This review does not include citronella oil or stone root.